 Fiber helps with fat loss, but not for the reasons you think.
 Here's why it works, and which fiber beats all the others.

-Okay, eat more fiber.
+Okay, consume more fiber.
 Got it.
 But what kind?
-A new study gives us the unequivocal answer: beta glucan (Buy at Amazon).
+One study gives us the unequivocal answer: Beta-Glucan âž” Buy at Biotest.

 It's ethically questionable to make people fat just to see how different fiber types affect them, so this was an animal study.
 That's fine, gut microbiota and metabolic dysfunction are effectively the same in both mice and men, and mice complain less.